-One third of all new immigrants to Austria came from third countries, i.e. countries outside the EEA and Switzerland, another third from the old EU-MS, 16% from the EU-10 and 21% from Romania and Bulgaria, the youngest members of the EU.
-Germany remained the main origin country, making up one quarter of total inflows.
-Immigration of Germans has lost some of its momentum, however, while inflows from the new EU-MS gained weight.
-In 2010 it was above all citizens from Romania, Poland, Hungary and Bulgaria who had substantial increases in net inflows.
-In contrast, the inflows of third country citizens stagnated versus 2009, even though immigration of citizens from Serbia and Montenegro more than tripled.
-Taken together, the successor countries of the former Yugoslavia accounted for 11.4% of new immigrants.
-In contrast, the net inflow of Turkish citizens slows down to 1,400 or 4% of all net inflows of foreigners.
+59% of the inflows to Austria came from the EU/EEA/CH countries - of which 24% from the EU-15, 20% from the EU-10 and 13% from the EU-2 countries - and 41% from third countries, i.e. countries outside the EEA and Switzerland.
+Germany remained the main origin country, making up 15% of total inflows.
+Immigration of Germans has remained fairly stable over the last couple of years, while inflows from the new EU-MS gained weight.
+In 2011 it was above all citizens from Poland and Hungary with above average increases.
+In contrast, the rise in inflows of third country citizens was rather small, except in the case of citizens from Bosnia-Herzegovina.
+Also the inflow of citizens of more distant regions, in particular from USA, Africa and Asia gained momentum.
+In contrast, the inflow of Turkish citizens slows down while outflows gain momentum, reducing net inflows from Turkey to a mere trickle.